cwchentw/lightweight-cms/content/reference/concept.md

 ## Synposis

 mdcms stands for a flat-file based content management system powered by PHP.
-The software maps incoming URLs to corresponding post files on a web server.
+The software maps incoming URLs to corresponding directories or post files on a web server.
 Because content of mdcms sites are stored in flat files, there is no relational database involved in such sites.

 This article introduces concepts related to mdcms.

+## Router

+Router is the hub of a mdcms site.
+It receives requests from a web server (Apache or Nginx), maps a URL to corresponding directory or post file and sends responses back to the server.

 ## Home Page